 We are always investigating new methods to help prevent blindness.

 Before EyePACS was created, our founders were deeply involved in research.
-Our CMO, Dr. George Bresnick, participated in the Early Treatment of Diabetic Retinopathy Study (ETDRS), which provided the worldwide DR grading scale that is still used today.
+Dr. George Bresnick participated in the Early Treatment of Diabetic Retinopathy Study (ETDRS), which provided the worldwide DR grading scale that is still used today.

 We continue to participate in research to find the best blindness prevention methods and technology.